ewjay/fapiwiki/FAPI_Meeting_Notes_2019-06-05_Atlantic.rst

 Next Call
 -------------------------
-* Atlantic "Spec" call next week.
+* Atlantic "Issues" call next week.

 The meeting was adjourned at 14:03 UTC.